 Dry Eye Medications

 There are many dry eye medications on the market, most of which are eye drops.
-Many of the eye drops used to treat or prevent dry eyes can be purchased over the counter.
-Restasis is the only FDA-approved eye drop that has been proven to work for people suffering from dry eyes.
-There are many different products available over-the-counter, as many others that require a prescription.
-Let’s go over the dry eye medications available today before we discuss medications that will be seen on the market in the near future.
+Many of the eye drops used to treat or prevent dry eyes can be purchased over the counter; others require a prescription.

 - Restasis: This is the only FDA-approved medication for Dry Eye Syndrome.
-The recommended doses is one drop, twice a day.
-This medicine is not intended for instant relief; rather, it is a long-term medication that does not have the side effects of steroid-based eye drops.
-Restasis is proven to assist the production of tears.
+The recommended dose is one drop, twice a day.
+This medicine is not intended for instant relief; rather, it is a long-term medication to assist the production of tears without the side effects of steroid-based eye drops.

-- TheraTears: TheraTears provides a comprehensive solution for dry eyes.
-TheraTears brand includes a range of topical drops for dry eye, an omega-3 nutritional supplement for eye comfort, and a gentle & effective eyelid cleanser.
+- TheraTears: TheraTears brand includes a range of topical drops for dry eye, an omega-3 nutritional supplement for eye comfort, and a gentle and effective eyelid cleanser.

 - AkwaTears: This product is used as a lubricant to prevent further irritation or to relieve dryness of the eyes.